Building Buddies, building dreams: Kaitlyn Phenes' odyssey as a young entrepreneur

 A native of Eden, Phenes is the daughter of lifelong Eden residents Kevin and Angel Harris.
 Home-schooled for most of her life, Phenes graduated in 2019 and took some business courses at Rockingham Community College.

-Through her home-school group, Phenes met her husband, Noah from Bassett, Va.
+Through her home-school group, Phenes met her husband, Noah, from Bassett, Va.
 They were married in August 2020 and make their home in Eden.
-Noah works in construction, but also enjoys helping children build buddies at his wife's events.
+Noah works in construction, but he also enjoys helping children build buddies at his wife’s events.

 A friend hosted Phenes’ first party for an 8-year-old foster child.